fernandoneto/docker-mysql-backup-azure/README.md

 # Docker-mysql-backup-azure

-mysql container to backup your database to Microsoft Azure Storare
+mysql container to backup your database's to Microsoft Azure Storare

 # Variables you must define when you run the container